Giannnnnn/emotiv-cortex/MentalCommandsLogger/README.md

 # MentalCommandsLogger: Log Mental Commands from Emotiv Epoc X

 MentalCommandsLogger is a C# project that extends an Emotiv Cortex SDK example to log mental command data from an Emotiv headset to a CSV file.
 Using WebSocket communication via the Cortex SDK, it authenticates with the Emotiv Cloud, subscribes to the mental command (`com`) data stream, and saves the data with timestamps to `MentalCommandsLogger.csv`.
 This project is ideal for researchers, developers, or hobbyists exploring brain-computer interfaces (BCI) or analyzing mental command patterns.
-Originally targeting .NET Framework, this project has been upgraded to .NET 8 for modern performance and C# features.

 ## Acknowledgements